Istanbul to Bishkek - Pre-Departure Information

 Dress code for Iran:

-– must wear head scarves, long sleeves, covered shoes and either loose fitting ankle length skirt or pants.
+Women – must wear head scarves, long sleeves, covered shoes and either loose fitting ankle length skirt or pants.
 At the borders on both arrival and exit, you will also need to wear either a Manteau – which is a loose fitting trench coat that comes just below the knees, or you could wear a Chador - a loose robe that's worn like a cloak, that covers you from head to toe.
 Chadors are also required when visiting religious sites, and can generally be supplied locally.

 Men – Must be conservatively dressed, and at the borders will need long trousers, long sleeved shirts and covered shoes.
 No Shorts in Iran.